lkraav/trac-hacks/tracwikiprintplugin/trunk/README.md

 ===================
 This plugin allows you to export to PDF (book or article format) or printable HTML format (page contents without Trac headers/footers) allowing easy printing.
 PDF export is based on [wkhtmltopdf](https://wkhtmltopdf.org/).

 Older versions up to V3.0.0 used [xhtml2pdf](http://www.xhtml2pdf.com/) for generating PDF files.
 While having the advantage of being a pure Python solution it was abandoned because the output quality of [wkhtmltopdf](https://wkhtmltopdf.org/) is way better.
+For these unsupported older releases see [WikiPrintXhtml2pdf](https://trac-hacks.org/wiki/TracWikiPrintPlugin/WikiPrintXhtml2pdf).

 Key features:

-* Administration page for deault settings.
+* Administration page for default settings.
 * Customizable footers for PDF.
 * Customizable front page for PDF book format.
 * Automatic creation of Table of Contents for PDF books.